I. Cultural Property Agreement with the U.S.

 - September 23, 1993, for objects from the Niger River Valley and the Tellem burial caves of Bandiagara, dating to before 1742; and

-- September 19, 2007, for the objects previously restricted, as well as objects from sites dating to the Paleolithic Era from sites throughout the country including, but not limited to, the Tilemsi Valley, the Boucle du Baoule, the Bura Band, Tondidarou, Teghaza, Gao, Menaka, Karkarichinkat, Iforas Massif (Adrar des Iforas), Es-Souk, and Kidal.
+- September 19, 2007, for the objects previously restricted, as well as Paleolithic Era objects from sites throughout the country including, but not limited to, the Tilemsi Valley, the Boucle du Baoule, the Bura Band, Tondidarou, Teghaza, Gao, Menaka, Karkarichinkat, Iforas Massif (Adrar des Iforas), Es-Souk, and Kidal.

 V. For More Information